 The very first step is to decide what name you’ll give your website – for example, www.YourBusiness.com.

-First things first, you’ll probably want to check and see if your business name is available.
-To find out, enter it into the domain search tool below:
+First things first, you’ll want to check and see if your business name is available.
+To find out, enter it into the domain search tool below, powered by Bluehost.
+If you are taken straight to the registration page, it means your name is available, if you see a message that the domain is not available for registration, then you will have to adjust your business name.

 If the .COM version of your business name is available, consider using this for your website.
 As we’ll explain more below, there’s just a few scenarios where you might consider adding a location at the end of your domain (i.e. SmithPlumbersNYC) to improve your visibility in search engines to people searching locally.